CogComp/cogcomp-nlp/md/README.md

 The initialization of `MentionAnnotator()` without parameter set mode to `"ACE_NONTYPE"`

-There is a static function `getHeadConstituent(Constituent extent, String viewName)` built into the annotator.
-It can be used to get a constituent that is only the head, with all the attributes that the extent constituent has.
+There is a static function `getHeadConstituent(Constituent extent, String viewName)` built into the annotator, which returns the mention-heads.

 ```java